Tiny-Earth/DemoSite/site/src/summative.md

 - Define summative assessment, including its purpose, characteristics, and when it is typically used in the learning process.
 - Describe how different summative assessment techniques gather different information about a student’s learning.
-- Explain how post-assessment processing can benefit your instructional practice.
 - Identify practices that enhance equity in the design of summative assessments.

 ---